 - INR 75,000 crore has been allocated for the scheme for the Financial year 2019-20.
 (Agricultural sector).

-- INR 3,000 monthly pension for unorganised sector workers above 60 years against a monthly contribution.
+- INR 3,000 monthly pension for unorganized sector workers above 60 years against a monthly contribution.

-Goyal announced a monthly pension of INR 3,000 for unorganised workers aged above 60 that will cover migrant labour and household help.
+Goyal announced a monthly pension of INR 3,000 for unorganized workers aged above 60 that will cover migrant labor and household help.
 Under the contributory pension scheme, workers with a monthly income of less than INR 15,000 will have to contribute a small amount until they attain the age of 60.
 The government has set aside INR 500 crore for the scheme this year.